Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Laws of Intestacy

-If a decedent dies “testate” (i.e., with a Will), then the decedent’s Will determines who will receive the decedent’s assets following his/her death, under what terms and in what manner.
+If a decedent dies “testate” (i.e., with a Will), then the decedent’s Will determines who will receive the decedent’s assets following their death, under what terms and in what manner.
 If, on the other hand, a decedent dies “intestate” (i.e., without a Will), then the estate representative is without a “roadmap” as to how and to whom the decedent’s assets are to be distributed.
 Under such circumstances, the law sets up a series of pre-defined rules to determine who is entitled to receive what share of a decedent’s assets following a decedent’s death.
 These rules are commonly known as laws of “intestate succession” or “intestacy laws”.
 Under the intestacy laws, who is entitled to a decedent’s assets depends upon who survives the decedent.
-Loosely speaking, a decedent’s assets typically pass to those persons whom the law considers to be his/her nearest living relatives.
+Loosely speaking, a decedent’s assets typically pass to those persons whom the law considers to be their nearest living relatives.

-Surviving Spouse’s Intestate Share: If a decedent dies without a Will and if the decedent’s spouse survives him/her, then the surviving spouse will be entitled to a share of the decedent’s estate assets.
+Surviving Spouse’s Intestate Share: If a decedent dies without a Will and if the decedent’s spouse survives them, then the surviving spouse will be entitled to a share of the decedent’s estate assets.
 The exact share to which the surviving spouse is entitled depends upon who else survived the decedent – specifically, whether the decedent was survived by descendants (such as children) and/or parents.

 Children.
-If a decedent is survived by his spouse and by descendants (such as children), then the amount the surviving spouse is entitled to receive depends upon whether all of the descendants are also descendants of the surviving spouse.
+If a decedent is survived by their spouse and by descendants (such as children), then the amount the surviving spouse is entitled to receive depends upon whether all of the descendants are also descendants of the surviving spouse.

 If all of the descendants are also descendants of the surviving spouse, then the surviving spouse is entitled to receive the first $30,000 plus one-half (1/2) of the decedent’s remaining assets.